OffchainLabs/nitro/docs/Host calls.md

 Sets the values of both argument pointers to 0, indicating no environment variables are present, then returns 0, indicating no error.

 ### environ_get
-Pops both arguments, then returns errno 28 "Invalid argument", as no environment variables are present.
+Returns errno 28 "Invalid argument", as no environment variables are present.

 ### proc_exit
-Pops its argument, then halts the machine.
+Halts the machine.

 ### fd_write
-Pops 4 arguments.
 As per the WASI spec, totals the size of the input "ciovec"s and writes it to the last pointer, then returns 0.

+### fd_close
+Returns errno 8: BADFD

+### fd_read
+Returns errno 8: BADFD

+### path_open
+Halts the machine

+### random_get
+Returns 0, indicating success, but fills in no data (TODO: should probably still fill in something)

+### fd_prestat_get
+Returns errno 8: BADFD

+### fd_prestat_dir_name
+Returns errno 8: BADFD